LoRA-DA: Data-Aware Initialization for Low-Rank Adaptation via Asymptotic Analysis: Abstract

 \section{Abstract}

-With the widespread adoption of LLMs, LoRA has become a dominant method for PEFT, and its initialization methods have attracted increasing attention.
-However, existing methods have notable limitations: many methods do not incorporate target-domain data, while gradient-based methods exploit data only at a shallow level by relying on one-step gradient decomposition, which remains unsatisfactory due to the weak empirical performance of the one-step fine-tuning model that serves as their basis, as well as the fact that these methods either lack a rigorous theoretical foundation or depend heavily on restrictive isotropic assumptions.
-In this paper, we establish a theoretical framework for data-aware LoRA initialization based on asymptotic analysis.
-Starting from a general optimization objective that minimizes the expectation of the parameter discrepancy between the fine-tuned and target models, we derive an optimization problem with two components: a bias term, which is related to the parameter distance between the fine-tuned and target models, and is approximated using a Fisher–gradient formulation to preserve anisotropy; and a variance term, which accounts for the uncertainty introduced by sampling stochasticity through the Fisher information.
-By solving this problem, we obtain an optimal initialization strategy for LoRA.
-Building on this theoretical framework, we develop an efficient algorithm, \ourmethod{}, which estimates the terms in the optimization problem from a small set of target domain samples and obtains the optimal LoRA initialization.
+LoRA has become a widely adopted method for PEFT, and its initialization methods have attracted increasing attention.
+However, existing methods have notable limitations: many methods do not incorporate target-domain data, while gradient-based methods exploit data only at a shallow level by relying on one-step gradient decomposition.
+In this paper, we establish a theoretical framework for data-aware LoRA initialization.
+Starting from minimizing the expectation of the parameter discrepancy between the fine-tuned and target models, we derive an optimization problem with two components: a bias term, which is related to the parameter distance between the fine-tuned and target models, and is approximated using a Fisher–gradient formulation to preserve anisotropy; and a variance term, which accounts for the uncertainty introduced by sampling stochasticity through the Fisher information.
+Solving this problem yields an optimal initialization strategy for LoRA, based on which we develop an efficient algorithm, \ourmethod{}.
 Empirical results across multiple benchmarks demonstrate that \ourmethod{} consistently improves final accuracy over existing initialization methods.
 Additional studies show faster, more stable convergence, robustness across ranks, and only a small initialization overhead for \ourmethod{}.
-The source code will be released upon publication.
+The source code is available at \url{https://github.com/zqy0126/LoRA-DA}.